multipolygon/home-assistant-micropython/TIPS.md

 ## Erasing and Flashing

-If the erase tool fails to connect and you get something like this:
+If esptool is trying to connect and you get something like this:

 ```
 esptool.py v2.7